olaurino/astrosherpa_bridge/docs/examples_complex.rst

 Parameter constraints
 ---------------------

 If you place any of the parameter constaraints on the astropy models then they will be respected by the fitter.
 Lets take a quick look at that.
-Firstly lets make a compound model by adding two :py:class:`Gaussian1D <astropy.modeling.models.Gaussian1D>` instances.
+Firstly lets make a compound model by adding two `astropy.modeling.models.Gaussian1D` instances.

 .. code-block:: ipython

 	double_gaussian = Gaussian1D(amplitude=7, mean=-1.5, stddev=0.5) + Gaussian1D(amplitude=3, mean=0.9, stddev=0.5)

-Now we have the compound model lets add tie `amplitude_1` (the amplitude of the right hand side py:class:`Gaussian1D <astropy.modeling.models.Gaussian1D>`) to `1.2*amplitude_0` and while we're at it let generate some data.
+Now we have the compound model lets add tie `amplitude_1` (the amplitude of the right hand side `astropy.modeling.models.Gaussian1D`) to `1.2*amplitude_0` and while we're at it let generate some data.

-To do this we must first define the :py:func:`tiedfunc`
+To do this we must first define the `tiedfunc`

 .. code-block:: ipython